Quick Facts:

 Trail Difficulty and Length:

-The Bear Creek Suspension Bridge hike is of moderate difficulty, thus making it within reach of most hikers, including those in families or beginners.
+The Bear Creek Suspension Bridge hike is easy, making it within reach of most hikers, including those in families or beginners.
 It’s 3.5 miles round trip with an elevation gain of about 500 feet.
-It’s pretty easy to follow the trail, which is well-marked, except for the final section, which goes down a steep hill before reaching the bridge.
+It’s pretty easy to follow the trail, which is well marked, except for the final section, which goes down a steep hill before reaching the bridge.

 Dog-Friendly and Local Regulations: